dalijolijo/electrum-server/HOWTO.md

 This code is now unmaintained.
 The replacement code for electrum server is ElectrumX: https://github.com/kyuupichan/electrumx

-How to run your own Bitcore Electrum Server
+How to run your own Megacoin Electrum Server
 ===========================================

 Abstract
 --------

-This document is an easy to follow guide to installing and running your own Bitcore Electrum Server on Linux.
+This document is an easy to follow guide to installing and running your own Megacoin Electrum Server on Linux.
 It is structured as a series of steps you need to follow, ordered in the most logical way.
 The next two sections describe some conventions we use in this document and the hardware, software, and expertise requirements.